clustervision/luna2-cli/cli-upload-install.md

 # Create Latest PIP package for luna2-cli

 Follow setps to Create a Build of luna2-cli tool.
-If

 ## Step 1 - Install Requirements:
 1. OpenSSL to get the SSL Certificate => yum install openssl